What to Do in Budapest in April?

 Sightseeing Tips & Tour Recommendations

-April is an ideal month to explore the city by walk: pleasant spring weather, warm sunny days, longer daylight hours.
+April is an ideal month to explore the city by walk or bike: pleasant spring weather, warm sunny days, longer daylight hours.

 The most scenic parts of the city perfect for a short or longer stroll are: